tanusree29/bengali-hope-speech-dataset/README.md

 - **Size:** It contains 4,257 text samples in Bengali
 - **Labels:** Text samples are categorized as 'Hope' or 'Non-hope'. 'label_pred' column denotes the groundtruth values.
 '1' stands for 'Hope' and '0' stands for 'Non-hope'

+## 📊 Contact
+For any queries, e-mail: tanushree.nath@bhu.ac.in